-We have a full-time employee who completes downloads of driver vehicle examination reports, crashes and audits of previously listed data daily.
-These tasks and best practices will continue to maintain an overall "good" SSDQ rating.
+The MCSAP Administration Section has a full-time employee who completes downloads of driver vehicle examination reports, crashes, and audits of previously listed data daily.
+These tasks and best practices will continue to ensure that AZDPS maintains an overall "good" SSDQ rating.